HarryHe11/CSD/README.md

 # CSD
-Dataset and Codes for the paper: "Improved Target-specific Stance Detection on Social Media Platform by Delving into Conversation Threads"
+Dataset and Codes for the manuscript: "Improved Target-specific Stance Detection on Social Media Platform by Delving into Conversation Threads"

 # Environment Requirements
-* google colab or jupyter notebook
+* Google colab or Jupyter notebook

 # Resources
 * [CSD-dataset] is CSD_dataset.xlsx in this repository;